seshutir/risk-atlas-nexus/docs/ontology/Container.md

     inlined_as_list: true
   llmintrinsics:
     name: llmintrinsics
-    description: A list of LLMintrinsics
+    description: A list of LLMIntrinsics
     from_schema: https://ibm.github.io/risk-atlas-nexus/ontology/ai-risk-ontology
     rank: 1000
     domain_of: